apanchal8746/apanchal8746.github.io/README.md

 ## Welcome to Ashish Panchal's GitHub Page

 **Host Summary:**
-Name: Ashish Panchal
+Name: Ashish Panchal <br>
-Pronounced as: aa-shee-sh
+Pronounced as: aa-shee-sh <br>
-Graduate Student at San Diego State University
+Graduate Student at San Diego State University <br>
-MS in Big Data Analytics
+MS in Big Data Analytics <br>
-Undergrad: BE focused in Computer Science from Savitribai Phule Pune University
+Undergrad: BE focused in Computer Science from Savitribai Phule Pune University <br>

 You can use the [editor on GitHub](https://github.com/apanchal8746/apanchal8746.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.